-Note 5.
+Note 6.
 Credit Facilities

-On March 17, 2016, we amended the credit facility, originally entered into on March 22, 2013, and extended the maturity date to March 22, 2017.
+On March 17, 2016, we amended the credit facility and extended the maturity date to March 22, 2017.
 The credit facility provides for a \$50.0 million revolving line of credit, with a \$10.0 million letter of credit sublimit.
 The credit facility also requires us to maintain a minimum unrestricted cash balance of \$50.0 million and comply with specific financial conditions and performance requirements.
 The loan bears interest, at our option, at a fluctuating rate per annum equal to the daily one-month adjusted LIBOR rate plus a spread of 1.75% or an adjusted LIBOR rate (based on one, three, six or twelve-month interest periods) plus a spread of 1.75%.
-As of March 31, 2016, we had no outstanding borrowings under this credit facility and were in compliance with the conditions and performance requirements.
+As of September 30, 2016, we had no outstanding borrowings under this credit facility and were in compliance with the conditions and performance requirements.

-Note 6.
+Note 7.
 Legal Proceedings